Adam-Maverick/perks-app/docs/epics.md

 ---

-### Story 3.2: Paystack Split Payment Integration
+### Story 3.2: Paystack Transfer Integration (Escrow Collection)

 As a **developer**,
-I want to integrate Paystack Split Payments,
+I want to integrate Paystack Transfers,
-So that escrow funds are automatically held during checkout.
+So that escrow funds are collected and held until release.

 **Acceptance Criteria:**

 **Given** a user is purchasing from an EMERGING merchant **When** they complete checkout
-**Then** Paystack splits the payment: Platform Fee (2%) + Escrow Hold (98%) **And** The escrow hold is recorded in `escrow_holds` with state HELD **And** The merchant receives a notification: "Payment received.
+**Then** The full payment (100%) is collected into the Platform Paystack Balance **And** The escrow hold is recorded in `escrow_holds` with state HELD **And** The merchant receives a notification: "Payment received.
 Funds held in escrow until delivery confirmed."
 **And** The transaction is linked to the escrow hold via `transaction_id`